ampproject/amphtml/contributing/building-an-amp-extension.md

 In order for your element to build correctly you would need to make few changes to [`build-system/compile/bundles.config.extensions.json`](../build-system/compile/bundles.config.extensions.json) to tell it about your extension, its files and its examples.
-You will need to add an entry in the `extensionBundles` array.
+You will need to add an entry in the top-level array.

 ```javascript
 exports.extensionBundles = [